rakesh-610weblab/One-Page-Checkout-Installation-Instruction/README.md

 ```

 # Module Activation steps
-Log in to your WHMCS Admin account and navigate to Settings > System Settings > Addon Modules> One Page Checkout Module.
+Log in to your WHMCS Admin account and navigate to **Settings > System Settings > Addon Modules> One Page Checkout Module**.
 Click on the Activate button.

 ![image](https://github.com/rakesh-610weblab/One-Page-Checkout-Installation-Instruction/assets/154584764/0e0514d3-51eb-45ef-ba25-ddb27be5ff6c)